Get Access Tokens#

-You will need to request an access token to be able to use the Harbor API’s.
+You will need to request an access token to be able to use Harbor API’s.

 Different scopes are required to communicate with the different API’s:

-- The scope tower_access it’s for the SDK to be able to communicate with the SDK API https://api.harborlockers.com/sdk/docs .
-So you need to send this token to your mobile application.
+- The scope tower_access is for the SDK to be able to communicate with the SDK API https://api.harborlockers.com/sdk/docs .

 For this we’ll select the client_credentials grant type.
 Let’s get an access token for our backend application, with scope service_provider